ecoa-tools/EDT/documents/Design Guide/design-guide.md

 ### 2.2.
 Technical
 The following Eclipse projects / plugins / packages form the EDT software :
-- com.dassault.ecoa.model, com.dassault.ecoa.model.edit, com.dassault.ecoa.model.editor : this is the generated ECOA meta model.
+- com.dassault.ecoa.model, com.dassault.ecoa.model.edit : this is the generated ECOA meta model.
 - com.dassault.edt.compatibility : the Eclipse product.
 - com.dassault.edt.design : the Sirius files and classes.
 - com.dassault.edt.export : export to XML files.
 - com.dassault.edt.import : import from XML files.
 - com.dassault.edt.log : log (to the console, to a pop up, to a file).
-- com.dassault.edt.model, com.dassault.edt.model.edit, com.dassault.edt.model.editor : the EDT model.
+- com.dassault.edt.model, com.dassault.edt.model.edit : the EDT model.
 - com.dassault.edt.runtime.feature : some projects are grouped into a feature.
 - com.dassault.edt.ui : the graphical user interface.